 So here you’ll find advice and information.
 You might be someone who is interested in this to provide foundations for, or components to, your own travels.
 Or you might be someone who is interested in getting in touch to discuss ways in which we can collaborate on the development of local slow travel opportunities in your region.
 There’s information and advice here for you all, no matter what brings you to the site.

 Information on local slow travel, on becoming a lost traveler as well as ways of travelling, especially by foot, cycling or paddling, can be found at the ‘Becoming LoST’ page above or by clicking here.

 Ideas and experiences for locations to become lost in can be found at the ‘Places to get LoST’ page above or here.
 This page gets updated regularly so come back often.
-It’s a mix of my own experiences from many great landscapes as well as summaries of articles or books I’ve seen which you might find interesting.
+It’s a mix of my own experiences from many great landscapes as well as links to articles and summaries of articles or books I’ve seen which you might find interesting.

 I hope you find plenty of things of interest – and get in touch or stay in touch.
 It’ll be great to hear from you.

 Get LoST in the landscape.
 Lose yourself in slow travel.